-Xinzhuang stadium has always been my favorite stadium.
+In my whole life, I have been moving from place to place.
+Not that I don't like moving, but I was so happy that the Guardians decided to settle in Taipei this year.
+Xinzhuang stadium has always been my favorite stadium, and now it's my home.
 I just love how crazy the noise gets, when the fans get loud, we can feel the sound bounces off the roof.
 After the renovation, we now got a great locker room, a fantastic lounge, and cafeteria, a nice weight room along with a field in great condition.

-It’s gonna sound a little weird, but the new showers are so nice!
-We got this rain shower, like water coming out of the ceiling, and we can even switch between different modes.
+It’s gonna sound a little weird, but I just love the new showers so much!
+We got this rain shower thing , like water coming out of the ceiling, and we can even switch between different modes.
 It’s way better than the original normal shower, it’s just so comfortable and awesome.

-Ok, this is not a story about shower, so…...let’s get it started.
+Alright, this is not a story about showers, so…...let’s get started.

 When I was a little kid, my two elder brothers played baseball, basketball, and football.
 But baseball has always been the one for me.
 Coming out of high school, I wasn’t a prospect or anything like that, not on anybody’s radar in terms of being drafted.
 Back then, I was actually a better-known football player than a baseball player.
 I had a scholarship offered by Villanova to play baseball, and also a chance to do both at Brown University, but I decided to focus on baseball and my academics, it’s pretty much my love for baseball that made me continue to play baseball in college, and that’s why I chose to play baseball at Villanova, and it turned out to be great!

 （羅力於美式足球比賽中擔任四分衛 (持球者)，照片來源NJ Counties Online）